nickthecoder/tickle/README.md

 I also plan on offering a gentle transition from novice to expert programmers.
 Scratch is great until you out-grow it, at which point your only option is to start again (from scratch), using a completely new game engine.
 Surely this leads many (most??) to give up.

-The first stage in this transition is to convert the "Scratch" diagram into a "real", text based programming language at the press of a button (I'll probably choose Groovy, or maybe Jython) I took this idea from the [Alice game engine](https://en.wikipedia.org/wiki/Alice_(software)).
-This feature shows children (or novice adults) that while dragging and dropping blocks, they have really been writing code, but didn't know it!
-How wonderful!

-At this stage, the code will still be quite limited, offering only a sub-set of the power of Tickle.
-Each script can contain endless loops (just as Scratch does).
-Tickle will run each script in their own thread (so that endless loops aren't problematic).
-Synchronization is hidden behind the scenes, so that the nastiness of multi-threading is avoided.
-Note, this won't really be multi-threaded (because all bar one thread will be blocking).
-It will be easy to code, at the expense of performance and flexibility.

-The next stage will continue using Groovy, but will reveal the full power of Tickle.
-The game logic will be harder to write, but will run faster.
-The fake multi-threading is gone, and therefore endless loops are forbidden.
-Instead each game object has a "tick" method, which is called once per frame.
-This is quite a tricky mental leap.
-Hopefully the additional features will give enough encouragement to struggle through.

-The final stage is to use Kotlin for all, or part of your game.
-This gives the flexibility to re-implement any of Tickle's interfaces to suit your game's particular needs.
-Allowing you to do things which Tickle doesn't directly support.
-The world if your oyster!
-For example, create a game using isometric views (which Tickle doesn't yet support out of the box).

-At any of these stages, you can switch from using the simplified editor to the full version.
-Offering the more complex features, such as "costume events" and "layouts" for multiple views per scene.

 Resources Editor